nuomibinggao/Prettier-Tags/README.md

 It is based on iTags, Better iTags Alpha, Not Enough Tags, and maimai.js.

 ## Compatibility
-The "Zero" versions are complete rewrites of the tags from the original scripts to improve readability and maintainability.
-They remove all the clutter and junk code from the original scripts, organize the codebase, and simplify/unify the implementation.
-The scripts from Release 4 onward are tested on ADOFAI 2.9.8 and Overlayer 3.49.0; compatibility with older versions is not guaranteed.
-This script is in the Alpha testing phase; features may be incomplete or broken depending on your environment.
-Your older files may be deleted or corrupted; use at your own risk.
+Tested on ADOFAI version 2.9.8 with Overlayer mod 3.49.0.
+Using older versions may work, but some tags may break or not function at all.
+Use at your own risk.

 ## Installation
 Download the Prettier.Tags.Zero.js file from [releases](https://github.com/nuomibinggao/Prettier-Tags/releases/latest), place it in your ADOFAI game path/Mods/Overlayer/Scripts/Prettier.Tags.Zero.js, and restart your game.